Skip to main content

 The Iris & Oofie Abraham Gallery at The Citadelle featuring American Illustrator J.C.
 Leyedecker, the Gallery’s first public show.

-Once upon a time an immigrant family from Lebanon came to the Panhandle of Texas with the goal of obtaining the “American Dream.”
-Malouf “Oofie” Abraham married Iris Lewis, a descendent of the earliest settlers of Hemphill County, and built a fortune with oil and gas leases in the upper Texas and Oklahoma Panhandles.
-Oofie was known not only for his business proficiency, but also for his philanthropic generosity in the Panhandle.
+Once upon a time, an immigrant family from Lebanon came to the Panhandle of Texas with the goal of obtaining the “American Dream.”
+Malouf “Oofie” Abraham married Iris Lewis, a descendant of the earliest settlers of Hemphill County, and built a fortune with oil and gas leases in the upper Texas and Oklahoma Panhandles.
+Oofie was known not only for his business proficiency but also for his philanthropic generosity in the Panhandle.
 He was honored with the first Living Legend Award from the Panhandle Producers and Royalty Owners Association.
 Oofie also served two terms in the Texas House of Representatives in the 1960s.
 Oofie and Iris raised three successful children: Malouf, Jr., Bill Ed, and Betty Abraham Cooper.
 Both Iris and Oofie served their community and their country and shared their resources to make life better for others.
-Fourth generation Abrahams are now living Oofie’s “American Dream.”
+Fourth-generation Abrahams are now living Oofie’s “American Dream.”

-Fast forward to 1972: as a young doctor, Malouf Abraham, Jr. and his wife, Therese, visit New York City and with no intention of purchasing a major piece of art, yet they came home with Norman Rockwell’s First Day of School!
-The Abraham Art Collection was born, and in 2009 the Citadelle Art Foundation was created through the donation of their home, grounds, and a collection of hundreds of art pieces including paintings, sculptures, and fine art.
-The Abrahams now serve on the Board of Directors of the Norman Rockwell Museum in Stockbridge, Massachusetts.
+Fast forward to 1972: as a young doctor, Malouf Abraham, Jr., and his wife, Therese, visit New York City and, with no intention of purchasing a major piece of art, they came home with Norman Rockwell’s First Day of School!
+The Abraham Art Collection was born, and in 2009, the Citadelle Art Museum was created through the donation of their home, grounds, and a collection of hundreds of art pieces, including paintings, sculptures, and fine art.
+The Abrahams served on the Board of Directors of the Norman Rockwell Museum in Stockbridge, Massachusetts.